nostra13/Android-Universal-Image-Loader/README.md

 ## Project News
  **Upcoming changes in new UIL version (1.9.1)**
+ * Added possibility to listen image loading progress by separate listener - `ImageLoadingProgressListener`.
+ * Non-actual downloads will be interrupted (if loaded less than 75%)
  * Non-effective `RoundedBitmapDisplayer` is completely re-designed.
 New implementation is inspired by [this article](http://www.curious-creature.org/2012/12/11/android-recipe-1-image-with-rounded-corners).
-   ** NOTE:**New `RoundedBitmapDisplayer`'s behaviour can vary from old one.
+  **NOTE:** New `RoundedBitmapDisplayer`'s behaviour can vary from old one.
 Also consider ["RoundedImageView" project](https://github.com/vinc3m1/RoundedImageView) for usage if new `RoundedBitmapDisplayer` doesn't work for you.
  * Added `RoundedVignetteBitmapDisplayer` which can apply "vignette effect" to images.
- * **Branch:** Added possibility to listen image loading progress by separate listener - `LoadingProgressListener`.
  * **Changed API:** `BitmapDisplayer.display(...) : Bitmap` -> `BitmapDisplayer.display(...) : void`

 ## Features